peasy-lib/peasy-lib/packages/peasy-ui/README.md

 import { UI } from '@peasy-lib/peasy-ui';
 ```

-If you don't have a build process or don't want to install it, use a `script` tag of type `module` and import from `https://cdn.skypack.dev/@peasy-lib/peasy-ui` instead.
+If you don't have a build process or don't want to install it, use a `script` tag of type `module` and import from `https://cdn.skypack.dev/@peasy-lib/peasy-ui`.

 ```html
 <html>